 Archenemy of E.D.
 Cope in the Great Bone Wars of the late 19th century, O.C.
 Marsh was born to humble origins.
 His mother died when he was just three, and his father was satisfied to see the boy grow up to be a farm hand.
 Lucky for Marsh, he had a millionaire uncle, George Peabody.
-Perhaps encouraged by an aunt, he enrolled in Phillips Academy, and when his favorite sister died, the young Othniel got serious about using his time on Earth wisely.
+Perhaps encouraged by an aunt, he enrolled in Phillips Academy, Andover, where his younger classmates nicknamed him "Daddy."
+When his favorite sister died, Othniel got serious about using his time on Earth wisely.
 Thanks to his uncle, he Marsh enjoyed just about the best education money could buy.
 He attended Yale University, and eventually became head of the university's Peabody Museum, as well as the president of the National Academy of Sciences.

 When Marsh entered the field of paleontology, the science was done by amateur gentlemen scholars who observed unwritten rules of good manners.
 But he was businesslike, aggressive and, at times, ruthless.
 He gained a reputation for directing excursions from his home in New England rather than venturing into the field himself — a pity since he was said to be in his best temper while in the field, but a relief since he wasn't known to be particularly good at finding fossils.